forivall/tacoscript/README.md

 ## What does it mean that this language is "es2015+-isomorphic"?

-TacoScript shares its Abstract Syntax Tree (AST) with JavaScript, via the [estree] specification.
+TacoScript shares its Abstract Syntax Tree (AST) with JavaScript, using the same format as [Babylon].
 This means that, for any valid JavaScript code, there is an exact, lossless version of that code in TacoScript, and vice versa: For all valid TacoScript code, there is an exact translated representation in JavaScript.
 Currently, whitespace will not always be preserved; eventually, whitespace will also be preserved.